A little intro & some of the basics.... but first, some pics of Narnia baby goats

 I'm Jacki.
 My educational and professional background are a mix of business and social work.
 I'm thankful that life led me down this fortunate path to do something full time that I feel fulfilled and passionate by/about.

 Breeding Nigerians Dwarf goats using performance tools like the ADGA Linear Appraisal program, ADGA sanctioned dairy goat shows, Dairy Herd Improvement milk testing program, DNA and Casein type testing; allows us to measure progress each year as we breed for better production & conformation in daughters compared to their dams and other does across the country.
 Doing a good job at this has required quite a bit of regular homework to source the genetic traits that we want to incorporate in our herd.
 It also requires that we sell both adults and children each year so that we can devote our resources towards raising our retained breeding stock. < Cue the song "Letting Go" from the movie Frozen.> We use bucks who live on our farm.
 At this time, we have eight.
 Someone has a hard time letting go of goats.
 Okay, it's me.
-Ben is a professional farmer lol.
-I do know that goats are NOT monogamous and they don't each need their own mate.
-Make me an offer I can't refuse and I will sell you a buck.
-Otherwise, I only keep bucklings intact if there is a demand for specific ones or I need them for my own breeding purposes.
 We also use frozen semen from other breeder's bucks from around the country via the artificial insemination process.
 The use of reproductive technology is amazing and rewarding.
 It allows us to access a deeper and broader gene pool.
 We have used so many other tools to learn more about breeding goats and we have had the opportunity to be mentored by breeders who are very experienced.
 At some point I hope to make a resources tab.
 I also can't measure the volume of things that I have learned from people that I have met from Facebook groups related to dairy goats.
-There have even been ex cow dairy farmers who now breed and raise dairy goats to help Ben to learn how the process is similar but also the important ways that cows and goats are different.

 If you are shopping for a well put together miniature dairy goat or even pets... we have those.
 Contrary to rumors about goats being willing to eat anything, they are ruminants like cows and have pretty specific dietary needs and preferences.
 They are more likely to become a lawn ornament than a lawn mower.
 They will eat weeds, misc. bushes, trees, bark and branches, wild rose bushes, crunchy dry leaves, strip berry vines, and many other bits of nature before they will eat the grass (usually.)
 I will always try to match browsers or buyers with the pedigree lines, show potential, milking abilities, personality traits or appearance traits that they are trying to find.
 If I don't have the right goat - I have lots of breeder friends that I can refer you to!